 - 3 ounces 100% passion fruit juice (no added sugar!)

 - 1 ounce great-quality light rum

 - 1/2 ounce premium orange liqueur (such as Grand Marnier or Cointreau)

 - 1 ounce great-quality dark rum

 Smack a few leaves of mint and drop into a cocktail shaker.
 Combine passion fruit juice, light rum, lime, orange liqueur, and simple syrup in a cocktail shaker and fill halfway with ice.
-Strain into a chilled rocks glass, add a few cubes of ice, garnish with remaining mint leaves.
+Shake well – about 10 to 15 seconds then strain into a chilled rocks glass, add a few cubes of ice, and garnish with remaining mint leaves.